Anil Koul: Scientific contributions

-Key awards and honors
+Awards and honors

-In 2020, American Chemical Society (ACS) awarded Anil along with two of his colleagues the 'Heroes of Chemistry Award' for the discovery of Bedaquiline.
-ACS is one of the biggest non-profit organization chartered by the US Congress.
-In 2017, Anil was conferred with 'Sun Pharma Science Foundation Award' by India's Health Minister for his contribution to discovery of Bedaquiline.
+In 2020, American Chemical Society awarded Koul along with two of his colleagues the Heroes of Chemistry Award for the discovery of bedaquiline.

+In 2017, Koul was conferred with 'Sun Pharma Science Foundation Award' by India's Health Minister for his contribution to discovery of bedaquiline.
 He was also awarded with the 'Swiss-TB Award' (2005) by the Swiss Foundation for Pneumology Research and Johnson Medal (2013).

 He has featured in Voice of America's (VOI) radio news analysis and India's electronic news channels (NDTV) 'Every Life Counts Program'.